contawo/Nest_JS_Backend_Task_Application/README.md

 # Task Management Backend Application

 This is a backend application built with NestJS that allows users to create, view, and delete tasks.
 The application uses JWT tokens and cookies for authentication and authorization.
-User passwords are hashed using Argon2, MongoDB is used as the database, and Redis is used for storing cookies.
+User passwords are hashed using Argon2, MongoDB is used as the database, and Redis is used for caching.

 ## Table of Contents
 1. [Features](#features)